mspnp/app-service-environments-ILB-deployments/prepare_jumpbox.md

 1. Navigate to this Github Repository
 2. Go to settings
 3. Go to Actions > Runners
-4. Click on new Self Hosted Runner and follow the instructions on the jumpbox
+4. Click on new Self Hosted Runner and follow the instructions on the jumpbox amd keep the Agent Running
-5. Run each workflow in the .github/workflows directory

 [Return to README.md >](./README.md#publish-aspnet-core-web-api-and-function-applications)